 Indigo dye traditions

 Clothes dyed with natural indigo have such a rich and varied history (Indigo dye and its origins blog).
-It is possible to find these rich blue colours in anything from samurai protective clothing, African indigo dyed textiles through to boiler suits and even the ubiquitous denim.
-It was even said to be found in an Egyptian pharaoh’s tomb!
+It is possible to find these rich blue colours in anything from the samurai protective under clothing, African indigo dyed textiles through to boiler suits and even the ubiquitous denim.
+It has even been found in an Egyptian pharaoh’s tomb!
 These days most clothes are dyed using synthetic indigo dyes, first discovered in Germany before the first world war.

 Did you know that indigo dye comes from a plant?

-Most natural indigo comes from a plant, the indigofera which is grown in sub-tropical climates.
-It is possible to grow it here in the UK, although woad is more suited to this climate.
+Natural indigo comes from a plant, the indigofera which is grown in sub-tropical climates.
+It is possible to grow it here in the UK but not on a commercial level, woad is more suited to this climate.

 Any visitors who came to see me at Childwickbury Arts Fair last summer would have also been able to see my Japanese indigo plant that I grew at my home.
 It looks a bit like a basil plant and is also an annual with a long growing season.
 Making it hard to cultivate in the UK and Europe.
 Be wary of planting in the ground as the type of indigo that grows well in the UK is a relation of Japanese knotweed, so it can spread, but frosts will kill it so don’t panic.

 Indian Indigo – It loves sun and is more naturally found in countries like India, Bangladesh and some central and southern American countries.
 Has smaller leaves compared to the Japanese indigo.
-It has beautiful fuchsia like flowers, with the dye being extracted from the leaves.
-In both species the best time to harvest the leaves for dye is just before it starts to flower and at first light.
+It has beautiful fuchsia like flowers.
+Indigo dye is extracted from the leaves of the plant.
+In all species the best time to harvest the leaves for dye is just before it starts to flower and at first light.

 Different approaches to creating indigo dye in different regions